Koha-Community/kohadocs/source/circulation.rst

-(based on the :ref:`ReservesMaxPickUpDelay` preference value) will appear on the 'Holds over' tab, they will not automatically be cancelled unless you have set the :ref:`cron job <expired-holds-label>` to do that for you, but you can cancel all holds using the button at the top of the list.
+(based on the :ref:`ReservesMaxPickUpDelay` preference value) will appear on the 'Holds over' tab, they will not automatically be cancelled unless you have set the :ref:`cron job <cron-expired-holds-label>` to do that for you, but you can cancel all holds using the button at the top of the list.

 |image581|